6 Gifts for Black History Month

 Explore race relations with Colson Whitehead and Chimamanda Ngozi Adichie, modern masters in their own right.
-Whitehead's newest National Book Award Winning book, The Underground Railroad, expores a literal underground railroad.
-While Adichie's Americanah will take you on a journey to America as a young Nigerian woman tries to find her way.
+Whitehead's newest National Book Award-winning book, The Underground Railroad, expores a literal underground railroad.
+Adichie's Americanah will take you on a journey to America, as a young Nigerian woman trying to find her way.

 5. The Obamas

-The first African-American president and First Lady, Barack and Michelle Obama, developed a legacy of reading.
-Keep on the high road with Michelle Obama's "When They Go Low, We Go High" Chocolate and Steel Necklace and Barack Obama's autobiography, Dreams from My Father.
+The first African-American president and First Lady, Barack and Michelle Obama, championed a legacy of reading.
+Keep on the high road with Michelle Obama's "When They Go Low, We Go High" Chocolate and Steel necklace and Barack Obama's autobiography, Dreams from My Father.

 Did you ever wonder why February was the month Woodson chose?
 It has two important birthdays: Frederick Douglass and Abraham Lincoln.
 Celebrate with their two most famous works: Narrative of the Life of Frederick Douglass and The Emancipation Proclamation.